B.A., University of Houston; M.A., University of California Los Angeles; J.D., Georgetown

 Connect With Mitt Regan, Jr.

-Mitt Regan is McDevitt Professor of Jurisprudence, Director of the Center on the Legal Profession, and Co-Director on the Center on National Security and the Law at Georgetown University Law Center.
-His work focuses on international law, national security, international human rights, and legal and military ethics.
+Mitt Regan is McDevitt Professor of Jurisprudence, Director of the Center on Ethics and the Legal Profession, and Co-Director on the Center on National Security at Georgetown University Law Center.
+His work focuses on international law, national security, international human rights, legal and military ethics, and ethical issues relating to artificial intelligence.

 Before joining Georgetown, Professor Regan was an associate at the law firm of Davis Polk and Wardwell, and served as law clerk to Justice William J. Brennan, Jr. on the U.S. Supreme Court and then-Judge Ruth Bader Ginsburg on the U.S. Court of Appeals for the D.C.
 Circuit.